 The stress of a divorce can seem overwhelming.
 The process brings a storm of uncertainty as you’re unsure what will become of your financial future.
 More importantly, the role you play in your children’s lives could be threatened.

-Our Louisville, Kentucky, attorneys understand how daunting this transition can be.
+Our Louisville divorce attorneys understand how daunting this transition can be.
 During this challenging time they’re there to listen to your concerns.
 They work diligently to champion your rights and the rights of your children in family court.

 You don’t have to face this process alone.
-The firm’s Louisville attorneys will walk you through each step and work with you to protect what’s most important.
+The firm’s divorce attorneys in Louisville, KY will walk you through each step and work with you to protect what’s most important.

 No matter how tough you are, divorce can take a toll on your emotions.
 You’re faced with decisions that will have ramifications for years to come.